-Book Value Risk weight value
+Book Value Risk weight Risk adjusted value

-1 2 5 6
+1 2 3 4

 I.CASH & BANK BALANCES

 a) Cash in hand (including foreign currency

 notes)

 b) Balance with banks in India

 i) Balance with RBI

-ii)Balances with banks
+ii) Balances with banks

 Current account (in India and outside India)

-Other accounts (in India and outside India)
+2. Other accounts (in India and outside

+India)

 Current Account balances with other

 primary co-operative banks

 II.
 Money at Call and Short Notice

 III.
 INVESTMENTS

-a) Government and other approved
+a) Government and other approved Securities

-Securities

 b) Other (net of depreciation provided)

 IV.
 ADVANCES

 Loans and advances, bills purchased and

 discounted and other credit facilities

 a) Claim guaranteed by Govt of India

 b) Claims guaranteed by State Govt

 c) Claims on public sector undertakings of

 Government of India

 d) Claims on PSUs of State Governments

-e) Others

-Notes: 1.
-Netting may be done only for advances collateralised by cash margins in deposits and in respect

-of assets where provisions for depreciation for bad and doubtful debts have been made.
+e) Others Notes: 1.
+Netting may be done only for advances collateralised by cash margins in deposits and in respect of assets where provisions for depreciation for bad and doubtful debts have been made.
 2. Equity investments in subsidiaries, intangible assets and losses deducted from Tier I capital should be assigned zero weight.
 V. Premises (net of depreciation provided) VI.
 Furniture and fixtures (net of depreciation provided) VII.
-Other assets (including branch adjustments, non- banking assets, etc.) Total

-^{} Provision, if any, made for depreciation in investments in Government and other approved securities may be indicated by way of a footnote.
+Other assets (including branch adjustments, non-banking assets, etc.) Total Provision, if any, made for depreciation in investment ner approved securities may be indicated by footnote.
+Provisions held, either general or specific, for bad a and doubtful debts and sta ndard assets may be indicated by way of footnote.

-3. Part C - Weighed Non-funded Exposures / Off-Balance Sheet Items Each off-Balance Sheet item may be submitted in the format indicated below:
+Part C - Weighed Non-funded Exposures / Off-Balance Sheet Items Each off-Balance Sheet item may be submitted in the format indicated below :